 Where do I go to vote?
-How do I find my polling place?
+How do I find my voting site?

-If you do not have your county "Sample Ballot", which lists your polling place, you can call your county election office, or visit your county's election web site, many of which provide lookup tools that allow voters to find their polling places.
-Visit the Secretary of State's web site to find polliing places and vote centers.
+If you do not have your county Voter Information Guide, which lists your voting site, call or visit your county election office web site, many of which provide lookup tools that allow voters to find voting locations.
+Visit the Secretary of State's web site to find polling places and vote centers.

-Do I have to bring an ID to the polling place?
+Do I have to bring an ID when voting in person?

 Most California voters do not have to show an ID when you vote - but you do have to sign your name in the roster at your polling place or vote center and do so under penalty of perjury.
-However, If you are a first-time voter, and registered to vote through the mail, you do have to provide a form of identification - this can be a driver's license or state-issued ID, or a school identification card with your photo, a utility bill, the voter guide your county sent you in the mail, or any other form of government correspondence that shows your name and address.
+However, If you are a first-time voter, and registered to vote through the mail, you may be required to show or provide a copy of a form of identification when voting for the first time, whether by mail or in person.
+This ID can be a driver's license or state-issued ID, or a school identification card with your photo, a utility bill, the voter guide your county sent you in the mail, or any other form of government correspondence that shows your name and address.
 If you vote by mail, you must include a copy of your ID with your voted ballot.
 This requirement was enacted nationwide under the federal Help America Vote Act of 2002.
 See this page from the Secretary of State for more information.